ryanmsartor/RGXX-Custom-MinUI-Paks/readme.txt

   folders in this pak pack, and I maintain the project as a whole.
 If you'd like to support my work you can donate at https://ko-fi.com/rymsar .

-- Shaun Inman- for creating and maintaining the excellent MinUI, and for providing the dual boot scripts (which I have only minorly modified).
-Also, for tolerating all my Discord pings, and always helping when I don't know how to accomplish something.
+- Shaun Inman - for creating and maintaining the excellent MinUI, and for providing the dual boot scripts (which I have only minorly modified).
+Also, for tolerating all my Discord pings, and always helping out with scripting when I don't know how to accomplish something.

+- Brenoit - for his extensive help and testing, especially with regard to the native Pico-8 functionality.
+Cool dude.

+- Stubbs (Retro Handhelds) - for leading the amazing community that has connected me with all these wonderful people.

+- Russ (RetroGameCorps) - for linking to this repo from his SP setup guide, leading to much greater visibility for our project.

 - G.R.H. (a.k.a. cbepx-me) - for creating many of the scripts in the stock firmware, which these paks sometimes either reference or modify.
 Still unclear to me whether they are an Anbernic